 Many homeowners have lawns being overtaken by moss.
-Its presence indicates the cultural conditions of the lawn are not appropriate for the growth of a healthy stand of grass.
+Its presence indicates the cultural conditions of the lawn are not appropriate for the growth of a healthy strand of grass.
 If your lawn has areas with moss, carefully evaluate the site conditions and your turf care practices.

 Mosses are primitive green plants with tangled branching stems and small leaves that form mats on the soil under favorable conditions.
 They reproduce by wind-blown spores.
 These little plants, by themselves, are not harmful to the turfgrass, but mosses can form crusts over the soil and reduce the infiltration of air and water.
 They flourish in the shade, and in soils that are poorly drained, compacted, acidic and low in fertility.
 Any of these conditions, or a combination of them, will encourage the growth of moss.